caiogondim/logdown.js/readme.md

 `logdown` is a debug utility for the browser and the server with Markdown support, providing a single interface and a similar behavior between the browser and the server.

-It doesn't have any dependencies for the browser version and it is less than 2K gzipped.
+It doesn't have any dependencies for the browser version and it's only 2K gzipped.

 You can see it in action in the [example page](//caiogondim.github.io/logdown.js) or in the preview below.